Interior Design Bachelor of Science

 This is a four-year program, starting in the fall semester of the student’s first year and planned to end in the summer semester of the student’s fourth year.
 Each graduate will complete eight academic semesters plus two semesters of full-time cooperative work experience.
 The first co-op work semester is scheduled in the junior year, and the second in the senior year.
 An optional co-op experience is offered in the summer between the sophomore and junior year.
 Select foundation courses in the first semester are shared with the Industrial Design program.
 A portfolio is not required for admission.

 The program is accredited by the Council for Interior Design Accreditation (CIDA).
 Graduates of the program may seek employment as interior design professionals in interior design and architectural firms, corporations, institutions, government offices, or as design and sales professionals for systems furnishing and interior design product manufacturers.
 Some graduates have pursued advanced degrees in interior design, architecture, fine arts, facilities management, and business administration.
-After 3,520 hours of qualified professional work experience (half of which may be completed as a student via co-op), graduates may sit for the NCIDQ examination for professional certification.
+After 3,520 hours of qualified professional work experience (half of which may be completed as a student via co-op), graduates may be eligible to sit for one section of the three NCIDQ examination sections for professional certification.

 Upon graduation from the interior design program students should be able to demonstrate: